MonsieurCode/android-source-patch/README.md

 GNU Make 3.81 -- 3.82, which you can download from gnu.org,
 JDK 7 to build the master branch of Android in the Android Open Source Project (AOSP); JDK 6 to build Gingerbread through KitKat; JDK 5 for Cupcake through Froyo.
 See Initializing a Build Environment for installation instructions by operating system.
 Git 1.7 or newer.
 You can find it at git-scm.com.

+## Create Ubuntu Partition on Mac

+Boot into Recovery.
+In the following in the terminal...

+   csrutil disable

+Then, install rEFInd and Ubuntu.

 ## Download and Install Ubuntu